docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-True if the layer contains an audio component, regardless of whether it is audio-enabled or soloed.
+`true` if the layer contains an audio component, regardless of whether it is audio-enabled or soloed.

 #### Type